-It is difficult to say, how far Charles Albert was linked in with the schemes of the liberals, whose views with regard 'to himself, and whose general projects, were manifest to all.
+It is difficult to say, how far Charles Albert was. linked in with the schemes of the liberals, whose views with regard to himself, and whose general projects, were manifest to all.
 King of Sardinia thou shalt be, and King of Italy thou may'st become, was the prophecy for ever sounded in his ears.
 And by way of reconciling his conscience with his ambition, they represented to him how his influence might aid the then reigning king to realise the project so near to an Italian prince's heart.
 Let the Piedmontese army be but once arrayed against Austria, whose best troops and generals were engaged in Naples; let Lombardy be invaded, Italy revolutionised.
 What sceptre but that of Savoy could be chosen to rule the newly constituted kingdom, from which the foreigner had been expelled?
-Then the constitu-Had not their tion which they demanded. brethren in principles wrested it from the perjured Kings of Spain ?
+Then the constitution which they demanded.
+Had not their brethren in principles wrested it from the perjured Kings of Spain ?
 Had it cost much ado in Naples?
-Why should not Victor Emmanuel I. set on his subjects that scal of freedom which should enable them to go forth as heralds of national liberty; proclaiming him its champion, and in consequence, the fittest guardian thereof?
+Why should not Victor Emmanuel I. set on his subjects that seal of freedom which should enable them to go forth as heralds of national liberty; proclaiming him its champion, and in consequence, the fittest guardian thereof?
 It would be useless to deny that, from the age of sixteen, Charles Albert was aware that these were the principles and schemings of the liberal party.
-That cold, reserved, timid nature of his; the generous patri-otic sentiments which, expressed by him from time to time, fed the hope that he would sanction their undertaking , his return attachment to the thread undertaking; his natural attachment to the throne of Savoy; his clinging to monarchical prerogatives which had often damped that hope; baffled the efforts of the liberals to come to a clear understanding as to what they might or might not expect from him.
-Their own testimony proves that he committed himself to no promise, no act.
-"We must do our best to keep the prince in our ranks," wrote one of the ringleaders, " but always mistrust him ; for I do not believe he has sufficient " My
+That cold, reserved, timid nature of his; the generous patriotic sentiments which, expressed by him from time to time, fed the hope that he would sanction their undertaking; his natural attachment to the thrope of Savoy; his clinging to monarchical prerogatives which had often damped that hope; baffled the efforts of the liberals to come to a clear under-standing as to what they might or might not expect from him.
+Their own testimony proves a commission in one of his regiments.
+The thought, "je serai Roi," first flashed on Charles Albert in 1814, when the King of Sardinia abdicated, and brother succeeded brother, and intend to insinuate the slightest doubt with respect to Mr. WOOLER's innocence, --- quite the reverse, we believe he was not guilty; but kindness is no disproof of poisoning.
+WAIN-WRIGHT, who killed his sister by slow poisoning in order to realise the insurance upon her life, was studiously kind and attentive.
+In fact, assiduous attendance is evidently an opportunity for the prisoner.
+A thousand ways might be suggested for placing poison in the same path with medicaments.
+One method is suggested by the last case.
+If a person acquainted with drugs knew that a medical man had prepared medicines for a patient, it would require very little sleight of hand to copy those medicines for all outward appearances, and to place deadly counterparts in their room.
+For example, an effervescing draught

-THEIR HISTORY, GOVERNMENT, AND LAWS.
+THE SARDINIAN STATES: THEIR HISTORY, GOVERNMENT, AND LAWS,